fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_012.md

-## How Do You Choose a Tech Project?
+## How Do You Choose A Tech Project?

 I pick them mostly based on if I think I will learn something.
 Most of my personal projects are about exploring the way I think